| A community

 anything she is probably better equipped than a middle class white woman

 who has a degree in youth and community work.
+Ending it on a

 positive note, the pluralist theory has offered community work a range of